-Resurgence of US Navy tech will help restore fleet's competitive edge
+Resurgence of naval tech will help restore a fleet's competitive edge

-For the U.S. Navy, that means more ships that can take on increasingly complex missions.
+For U.S. and international navies, there is an urgent need for more ships that can take on increasingly complex missions.
 New weapons that can stop waves of attacks from manned and unmanned craft.
 Advanced sensors that can help sailors see further and give them more time to make potentially life-saving decisions.

 “In the past, the Navy had an overwhelming technological advantage, which has been shrinking as the threat has increased," Spence said.
 “We need to flip the equation.
 One way to do it is with a radar that can see farther...and share information.”